jkuatagges/AggesWebsiteChallenge2021/README.md

 ## Rules

-Your submission will be reviewed by the committe heads.
+Your submission will be reviewed by the committee heads.
 We'll take your experience level into consideration when reviewing.

 We value quality over completeness.
 If you decide to leave things out, please call attention to it in your project's `README file`.